News Corp wins dismissal of U.S. lawsuit over phone hacking

 Instead, they said hacking was "widely practiced" at the since-closed News of the World and The Sun tabloids, and revealed only on July 4, 2011 when news broke that reporters had in 2002 hacked into the cellphone of Milly Dowler, a missing teenager who was later found murdered.

-Shareholders said this caused News Corp shares to fall 17 percent within two weeks and scuttled its plans to buy British Sky Broadcasting Ltd BSY.L.
-They sought to represent shareholders from February 15 to July 18, 2011 in a class action.
+Shareholders said this caused News Corp shares to fall 17 percent within two weeks and scuttled its plans to buy British Sky Broadcasting Ltd. They sought to represent shareholders from February 15 to July 18, 2011 in a class action.

 Gardephe, however, concluded that "nearly all" of the alleged false statements predated the class period and that the defendants had no duty to correct them.